 The records substantiate the Claimant's job search efforts were legitimate in his inability to find any re-employment and taken along with the uncontradicted facts aforesaid, justify the Administrative Judge's finding of total disability.
 McNeese vs. Cooper Tire and Rubber, 627 So.2d 321 (Miss.
 1993).
 See also Smith vs. Jackson Construction Co., 607 So.2d 1119 (Miss.
 1992).
 Employer and Carrier did not contradict this evidence and the Claimant's testimony in any manner, way, shape or form.
-As stated, we'll settle for the Mississippi precedent.
-There is a rebuttable presumption of total occupational loss when the Claimant can not return to his prior occupation or his unable to go to his prior job.
+According to Mississippi precedent, there is a rebuttable presumption of total occupational loss when the Claimant can not return to his prior occupation or his unable to go to his prior job.
 It must be overcome by proof of the Claimant's ability to earn the same wages which the Claimant was receiving at the time of the injury.
 Employer and Carrier have offered no proof of such and any reliance on the Mr. Mills' testimony is pure speculation.
 As such, the Administrative Law Judge's findings with regard to extended disability should be affirmed.